 The reasons for closing records under section 10 (1) are not specified in the Public Records Act 1973.
-However, it is customary for categories of exemption under the Freedom of Information close Freedom of Information Definition Records transferred to PROV and closed under sections 9 or 10 of the Public Records Act may still be available for public inspection under section 15 of the Freedom of Information Act 1982.
-Requests under Freedom of Information legislation should be referred to the government agency currently responsible for the records.
-Act to be used when determining whether records should be closed under section 10 (1).
+However, it is customary for categories of exemption under the Freedom of Information Act to be used when determining whether records should be closed under section 10 (1).

-See PROS 11/10 FS2 Closure of Public Records Under Section 10 Fact Sheet for further information.
+See PROS 11/10 FS2 Closure of Public Records Under Sec 10 Fact Sheet for further information.

 Section 10AA Closure

 This section applies to records that may be used in the planning and commission of terrorist acts designed to damage the community and its infrastructure.
 In general, records closed under section 10AA will be those considered to be highly prone to misuse and where the effect of misuse would be significant in the manner specified in the Terrorism (Community Protection) Act 2003.

 See PROS 11/10 FS3 Closure of Public Records Under Sec 10AA Fact Sheet for further information.